moveit/moveit.ros.org/documentation/contributing/code/index.markdown

 ### Exceptions to clang-format

-Occationally the auto formatting used by clang-format might not make sense e.g. for lists of items that are easier to read on separate lines.
+Occasionally the auto formatting used by clang-format might not make sense e.g. for lists of items that are easier to read on separate lines.
 It can be overwritten with the commands:

     // clang-format off
     ... some untouched code